Project Blue Sword-B: Assaulting the Vietnamese position

-After the First Commando broke through the Viet Cong forward positions, the Second Commando, under the command of Captain Qi Zhenwu, overtook the First Commando and charged towards the 968th high ground.
-The artillery also quickly turned to suppress the Vietcong mortars on the south side of the 832 and 1058 heights and in the shallow depths, and to carry out surveillance fire on the 605, 606, 607 and 608 positions and the remaining Vietcong fire points on the 832 and 1058 heights.
-Soon after the second assault team received heavy machine-gun fire from the Vietcong's concealed fire points, the advance was blocked.
-The first commando, Gu Jinhai, under the cover of fire from his comrade Bi Dongyu, quickly approached the VC fire point, grabbed the dead end of the VC machine gun fire and threw a number of grenades in succession to blow it up, clearing the way for the second commando to advance.
-The second assault team ignored the Vietcong airbursts and artillery fire, and under the cover of the artillery and friendly fire, they stormed the main peak of 968 high ground in only 10 minutes, and then moved on to search and fight for holes.
-At the same time, two combat teams occupied the southeast side of the 968th high ground with favorable terrain, forming an internal and external front to monitor the Vietcong.
+After the First Commando broke through the PAVN forward positions, the Second Commando, under the command of Captain Qi Zhenwu, overtook the First Commando and charged towards the 968th high ground.
+The artillery also quickly turned to suppress the PAVN mortars on the south side of the 832 and 1058 heights and in the shallow depths, and to carry out surveillance fire on the 605, 606, 607 and 608 positions and the remaining Vietnamese fire points on the 832 and 1058 heights.
+Soon after the second assault team received heavy machine-gun fire from the Vietnamese concealed fire points, the advance was blocked.
+The first commando, Gu Jinhai, under the cover of fire from his comrade Bi Dongyu, quickly approached the PAVN fire point, grabbed the dead end of the PAVN machine gun fire and threw a number of grenades in succession to blow it up, clearing the way for the second commando to advance.
+The second assault team ignored the PAVN airbursts and artillery fire, and under the cover of the artillery and friendly fire, they stormed the main peak of 968 high ground in only 10 minutes, and then moved on to search and fight for holes.
+At the same time, two combat teams occupied the southeast side of the 968th high ground with favorable terrain, forming an internal and external front to monitor the PAVN.

 Vietnamese counterattack

-Starting at 1352 hours, the Vietcong organized squad and group size troops to launch two counter-impacts along 832 high ground and 605th position to 968 high ground.
+Starting at 1352 hours, the PAVN organized squad and group size troops to launch two counter-impacts along 832 high ground and 605th position to 968 high ground.
 Qi Zhenwu commanded two combat teams of the second assault team to rely on favourable terrain to launch fire and put the enemy close to them to kill and injure them violently.
-The command also quickly organised 7 artillery companies to carry out blocking fire on 832 heights and 605 positions respectively, while the rest of the artillery increased their firepower to suppress the Vietcong mortars in the shallow depths and support the infantry in fighting the enemy counter-attacks.
-With the support of artillery fire, the second assault team repelled four counter-attacks by the Vietcong.
+The command also quickly organised 7 artillery companies to carry out blocking fire on 832 heights and 605 positions respectively, while the rest of the artillery increased their firepower to suppress the PAVN mortars in the shallow depths and support the infantry in fighting the enemy counter-attacks.
+With the support of artillery fire, the second assault team repelled four counter-attacks by the PAVN.